fred-drake/container-digest/README.md

 ### Command-line options

 - `--containers`: Path to the containers TOML file (default: "containers.toml")
-- `--output`: Path to the output JSON file (if not specified, output to stdout)
+- `--output`: Path to the output file (if not specified, output to stdout)
+- `--output-format`: Output format, either "json" or "nix" (default: "json")

 ## Configuration